European Joint Programme on Rare Diseases (EJP RD)

 - Swiss National Science Foundation (SNSF), Switzerland

-- The Scientific and Technological Research Council of Turkey (TUBITAK), Turkey*
+- The Scientific and Technological Research Council of Türkiye (TUBITAK), Türkiye

 Research proposals should cover at least one of the following areas:

-It is possible to use cellular and animal models for validation of the new diagnostic approaches in the subtopics listed above where relevant.
+It is possible to use cellular and animal models for validation of endpoints and biomarkers uncovered in the natural history studies where relevant.

 Furthermore, additional elements need to be considered in the application:

-- For natural history studies and patient registries: strategies and timelines for patient recruitment, retention, assessment, and analysis must be included.
+- Strategies and timelines for patient recruitment, retention, assessment, and analysis must be included.
 Data supporting the proposed recruitment numbers is mandatory.
-The study design and objectives should take into consideration what information regarding the rare disease population would be needed in order to pursue clinical trials or other health care related studies in that rare disease.
+The study design and objectives should take into consideration what information regarding the rare disease population would be needed in order to pursue clinical trials or other health care related studies in the specific rare disease/group of rare diseases studied.
 There always need to be clear research questions that are addressed in the study/registry.
 Clear plans for sustainability of the resources must be described.
 Consideration of common data elements as outlined in the recent publication “Set of Common Data Elements for RD Registration”;

 - Integration of appropriate bioinformatics and statistical skills should constitute, whenever justified, an integral part of the proposal, and the relevant personnel should be clearly specified;

-The following approaches and topics are excluded from the scope of the call JTC2022:
+The following approaches and topics are excluded from the scope of the call JTC2023:

-- Interventional clinical trials to prove efficacy of drugs, treatments, surgical procedures, medical technology procedures.
+- Interventional clinical trials to prove efficacy of drugs, treatments, surgical procedures, medical procedures.
 This also includes studies comparing efficacy, e.g. two surgical techniques or therapies.
-Clinical phase IV pharmacovigilance studies cannot be funded either.
+Projects whose main objective is the implementation of a clinical phase IV pharmacovigilance study cannot be funded either.

-- Studies on the exclusive testing of the safety of medical devices.
+- Studies on the exclusive testing of the safety of medical devices and drugs.